nicholashibberd/bouncing-vim/README.md

   - `:GG` command (shortcut `\\\`) will run `:!git grep`; if one or more arguments are provided it will use them, otherwise it will search for the current word;

+* Provide a precompiled `noautocmd vimgrep` (shortcur `<Leader>-s`) command that searches for the current word in files with the same extension as the current one.

+Plans for these features:

+- add the capability to search implicitly for the current word to `:G`
+- add the capability to seach for the visually selected text to both `:G` and `:GG`
+- make the `vimgrep` helper more fault-tolerant

 ### <a name="shell-commands-without-prompt"></a>Run shell command without prompting